gloriading/mini-projects-collection/README.md

 # mini-projects-collection
+### I have built several projects which will be organized in this collection. ☝️
-### I am going to create several mini projects mainly using HTML, CSS, and JavaScript .☝️
+### I am going to create several more mini projects mainly using HTML, CSS, and JavaScript .✌️